YashNandwana/Starla/README.md

-Starla is a that chatbot provides assistance on mental health issues.
+Starla is chatbot which provides assistance on mental health issues.